 - You won’t get mortgage interest tax breaks

 - Forgoing inspection and appraisal can put you at financial risk

 - Paying in cash isn’t as quick as it used to be and there could be delays

-- You may not get much of a cash discount on price in the 2022 market
+- You may not get much of a cash discount on price

 Is there a way to get the benefits of cash without emptying your savings?